Ferie/Gulpfile/README.md

 gulp --type production
 ```

-## The plugins used by this Gulpfile

-**Note**: Keep them up to date so the Gulpfile can works at its best performances.
+## Dependencies

-- ***gulp***: this is the main plugin that runs Gulp, it is used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization etc. (https://www.npmjs.com/package/gulp).
+- ***gulp***: it is used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization etc. (https://www.npmjs.com/package/gulp).

-- ***gulp-util***: utility functions for gulp plugins (https://www.npmjs.com/package/gulp-util).

 - ***del***: used in the **clean** task to remove any previous built files (https://www.npmjs.com/package/del).